 In 2007, organisation moved to a small group, working under the auspices of the Nelson Triathlon and Multisport Club.
 Port Nelson became the naming rights sponsor for the Thursday series, which this season starts on November 18, 2021, with the final competition swim on March 17, 2022.
 Prizegiving , March 24, 2022.

-The Port Nelson Summer Sea Swims are held each Thursday night at 6.15pm from the Nelson Yacht Club ramp on Wakefield Quay in Nelson.
+The Port Nelson Summer Sea Swims are held each Thursday night at 6.00pm from the Nelson Yacht Club ramp on Wakefield Quay in Nelson.
 Swimmers must register by 6pm.
-Season registration costs $60 for the full season of Thursday swims and includes a series swim cap.
-Discounts are available for club members (20 percent) and school students (50 percent).
+Season registration costs $120(non-member) for the full season of Thursday swims and includes a series swim cap.
+Discounts are available for club members ($70 for the full season) and school students U16 (50%).
 Extra series caps are available for $5.
-Casual swims cost $10 per night and swimmers must purchase a cap ($5) on the first night.
+Casual swims cost $15 per night and swimmers must purchase a cap ($5) on the first night.
 Swimmers are asked to register online in advance of their first swim.
-Please check in at the ramp by 6pm.
+Please check-in at the ramp before 6pm.

 On each night there will be a short and a long course.
 The short swim will generally be 300m-800m, while the long swim will be 1000m-1500m.
 Exact distances will vary depending on conditions.
 Where possible, the short course swim will extend to longer distances in the new year.